-“Japanese Goods Store” specializes in table (bento boxes), kitchen (NANBU teapots aka tetsubin), drinkware (sake sets), to the coolest product, “SUSHI JENGA!!.’A business you will see pop-up quite often.
+“Japanese Goods Store” specializes in bento boxes, kitchen (NANBU teapots aka tetsubin), drinkware (sake sets), to the coolest product, ‘SUSHI JENGA!!.’A business you will see pop-up quite often.

 What They Tout: “Our Japanese store guarantees a state-of-the-art manufacturing.
-Respectful of the values that have made the reputation of the Japanese manufacturing, we offer you a wide range of authentic Japanese products to the irreproachable quality!”
+Respectful of the values that have made the reputation of the Japanese manufacturing, we offer you a wide range of authentic Japanese products to the irreproachable quality!”– Akazuki

 Shipping Costs: I am so glad this site has one of the best e-commerce features that all e-commerce platforms should have which is a feature where you can check shipping costs and to some degree transit times prior to checking out.
 One example, an Iwachu Tamagoyaki frying pan from Japan to Newport Beach, CA (92663) would set me back either $10.95 (AIRMAIL eco, insured and tracked) or $15.95 for DHL Express, 4 working days (phone required).
 Also, my concern was weight because an iron tamagoyaki pan weighs a whole lot more than Sushi Jenga, but the quote is still estimating the shipping costs to be the same.